Deep Exploration via Randomized Value Functions: Algorithms

 \subsubsection{Randomization via ensemble sampling}

-Algorithm \ref{alg:learn_online_lsvi} (\texttt{learn\_online\_lsvi}) presents an incremental version of LSVI whose computational requirements can scale to complex tasks.
-This algorithm shows that we can mantain an estimate for the parameter $\tilde{\theta}$ without starting from scratch at every episode.
-RLSVI in its pure form calls for an estimate trained on randomly perturbed data at the beginning of each episode $l=1,2,..$; this is not immediately amenable to an incremental algorithm.
-Our solution is to instead approximate the effects of RLSVI via \textit{ensemble sampling}.
+Algorithm \ref{alg:learn_online_lsvi} (\texttt{learn\_online\_lsvi}) presents an incremental version of LSVI.
+However, RLSVI in its purest form calls for an estimate trained on randomly perturbed data at the beginning of each episode $l=1,2,..$; this is not immediately amenable to such an incremental algorithm.
+Instead, our solution approximates the effects of RLSVI in an online algorithm via \textit{ensemble sampling}.